 A Regulatory and Logistical Overview

-To help you prepare, ICON is writing a series of whitepapers to serve as a primer on Managed Access Programs.
-The first will explain how MAPs differ amongst themselves globally and from RCTs, when they are appropriate, how they are regulated around the world, and how to plan for them.
+To learn more, read our whitepaper, which explains how MAPs differ amongst themselves, globally, and from randomised clinical trials; when they are appropriate; how they are regulated around the world; and how to plan for them.